afvalenciab/ipc-index-api/README.md

-# ipc-index-api
+# IPC Index AI
-This project manages the authentication for ipx-index-graph project
+This project manages the authentication and authorization for ipx-index-graph project